The 50K Mission? To Rip You Off

 Quick Summary of The 50K Mission

-Pros: The videos can be paused and are available through YouTube.
+The Good: The videos can be paused and are available through YouTube.

-Cons: The biggest con here is that you must deposit a minimum of $800 with the broker.
+The Bad: The biggest con here is that you must deposit a minimum of $800 with the broker.
 This is the most amount of money I've ever seen a broker require up-front.
 Oh, and the product is a total scam.

-Our Recommendation: Don't buy into the hype and lose $800 or more of your money.
+The Bottom Line: Don't buy into the hype and lose $800 or more of your money.
 Stick with our recommended way to build an income instead.

 “12 months ago, a covert group of Wall Street investors opened the doors to a few lucky people…”